-- The Marriott Bonvoy Boundless Card has a bonus of 3 Free Nights (each night valued up to 50,000 points) after you spend $3,000 within the first 3 months of card membership
+- The Marriott Bonvoy Boundless Card offers a welcome bonus where you can earn 100,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.

-I value Bonvoy points at ~0.7 cents each, meaning the bonus on the Bonvoy Bold Card is worth $210, while the bonus on the Bonvoy Boundless Card is potentially worth up to $1,050.
+I value Bonvoy points at ~0.7 cents each, meaning the bonus on the Bonvoy Bold Card is worth $420.
+In contrast, the Bonvoy Boundless Card’s bonus is worth up to $700.

-Winner: The Bonvoy Boundless Card is the clear winner here, as the bonus is potentially 5x as big.
+Winner: The Bonvoy Boundless Card is the clear winner here.

 Comparing annual fees